 As long as I've known him, Michael Grossman has made it clear that he regards it as his mission in life to stop drunken driving by punishing the "bad apple" bars who grossly over-serve their customers.
 The way Mike has always seen it, suing bad bars is how you stop the problem at its source.

 The data supports his position.
 It is exceedingly rare that someone drinks at home and then decides to go for a joyride.
 No, the overwhelming majority of drunken driving accidents occur when a drunk customer departs from a bar or restaurant.
-And our experience has shown that it's rare that someone leaves a bar and kills themselves or someone else when they've had one or two drinks too many.
-Instead, it's common to find that the bar or restaurant in question over-served the customer to an outrageous degree, and it's become fairly routine that our alcohol-involved cases feature a Blood Alcohol Content three times the legal limit.
-So, unquestionably, many bars out there are not just committing technical violations, but are instead tossing the rulebook out the window and serving customers to the point that they're falling-down drunk, and then cutting them loose onto our streets and highways.
+Further, it's rarely the case that a drunk driving accident occurs because someone had "one too many."
+Rather, it's common to find that the bar or restaurant in question over-served the customer to an outrageous degree, and it's become fairly routine that these wrecks are caused by drinkers with a BAC in excess of three times the legal limit.
+So, unquestionably, many bars out there are not just committing minor infractions but are instead serving customers to the point that they're falling-down drunk, and then cutting them loose onto our streets and highways.

 It is precisely this mission which garnered the attention of Mothers Against Drunk Driving, who have selected Michael to serve on their Advisory Board.
-As most people are well aware, MADD is the leading entity committed to stopping drunken driving.
-Their efforts consist primarily of counseling victims and lobbying state legislatures and Congress on their behalf.
-Given our firm's leadership role in pursing dram shop cases against negligent bars (we've handled more of them than any firm in Texas), an alliance with MADD makes good sense.
+As most people are well aware, MADD is the leading force in the fight to stopping drunken driving.
+Their efforts consist primarily of counseling victims and lobbying legislatures on their behalf.
+Given our firm's leadership role in pursing dram shop cases against negligent bars (we've handled more of these cases than any firm in Texas), an alliance with MADD makes good sense.

-But it's worth pointing out that Mike's no idealistic crusader, nor is he a puritan or a demogogue.
+But it's worth pointing out that Mike's no idealistic crusader, nor is he a puritan or a demagogue.
 In other words, he doesn't think that selling alcohol is inherently bad.
-Likewise, he does not believe that all bars should be shut down, nor does he believe that they should be held to a standard of strict liability or that they should be answerable for injuries just because a customer drank alcohol at their bar.
+He also does not believe that all bars should be shuttered, that they should be held to a standard of strict liability, or that they should be answerable for injuries just because a customer drank alcohol at their bar.
 No, our position --as guided by our firm's leader-- is simply that the law, as written, should be enforced with greater regularity.

-And the law makes it very clear that bars are not to be held liable for every single misstep.
-Rather they should only be forced to pay when their negligence is profound; if they've served someone when "...it was apparent to the provider that the individual being sold, served, or provided with an alcoholic beverage was obviously intoxicated to the extent that he presented a clear danger to himself and others..."
+And the law makes it very clear that bars should only be forced to pay when their negligence is profound; if they've served someone when "...it was apparent to the provider that the individual being sold, served, or provided with an alcoholic beverage was obviously intoxicated to the extent that he presented a clear danger to himself and others..."

 Knowing Mike, you can rest assured he'll deliver.